falcolabs/owl/README.md

 ![meme1](https://forthebadge.com/images/featured/featured-powered-by-electricity.svg)

 Open source development for a high performance Rust communication engine, primarily for game show use.
+## Usage
+Configure the software using an Excel file.
+Both the DDX format (to be finalized later), and the Olympus Online format may be used.

+Sound must be configured beforehand (see [assets/public/sounds/README.md](assets/public/sounds/README.md)).
+The list of all required sounds as well as their samples (not bundled because of size and copyright reasons) resides at `assets/public/sounds/catalog.json`.

 ## Technical overview
 The server software will host a web service and a WebSockets server on a